stenzelf/biospheremetrics/README.md

-*The goal of biospheremetrics is to provide functions to calculate and plot the biosphere integrity metrics M-ECO and M-ECO in an R package based on outputs of [LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL_internal). biospheremetrics utilizes the read functions of the [lpjmlkit package](https://gitlab.pik-potsdam.de/lpjml/lpjmlkit).*
+*The goal of biospheremetrics is to provide functions to calculate and plot the biosphere integrity metrics BioCol and EcoRisk in an R package based on outputs of [LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL_internal). biospheremetrics utilizes the read functions of the [lpjmlkit package](https://gitlab.pik-potsdam.de/lpjml/lpjmlkit).*